Cruise Advice For the Best Palermo Port Experience

 What to Expect During Your Tour

-Palermo traffic can be busy and unpredictable.
-Trips to places like Cefalù or Agrigento may take longer in the afternoon, especially during peak hours.
-As a result, it’s smart to follow your guide’s timing.
+Since traffic can be busy and unpredictable here, trips to places like Cefalù or Agrigento may take longer in the afternoon.
+This is especially true during peak hours.
+So, it’s smart to follow your guide’s timing.

 Most guides meet just outside the cruise terminal exit.
 They usually hold a sign with your name or company logo, so they’re easy to spot.
 If not, a nearby tourist kiosk can help.